CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

 ```
 > The specified image tag above (`us.gcr.io/encoded-etching-425009-t7/archeio:1.0.0-SNAPSHOT`) is determined by the configuration set in the [application.properties](https://github.com/CynicDog/archeio/blob/746aca0e2316dc7243f89ede2abbd387f8969fcb/src/main/resources/application.properties#L21) file.
 The image tag corresponds to the container image we push to Google Cloud Platform's Container Registry using the command `mvn clean package -Dquarkus.container-image.build=true -Dquarkus.container-image.push=true`.
 Deployment to GCP will be detailed in the upcoming section.

 The manifest above is a standard, practical configuration generated for Kubernetes.
-Services expose your application to network traffic, while Deployments manage the rollout and scaling of your application instances.
+Services expose our application to network traffic, while Deployments manage the rollout and scaling of your application instances.

 With the foundational Kubernetes configurations in place, our next step is to automate the deployment process using GitHub Actions for continuous integration and continuous deployment (CI/CD).